AI Glossary

 Shot Prompting

-In Large Language Models (LLMs), shot prompting refers to techniques for designing prompts that include a limited number of examples or demonstrations to guide the LLM towards generating the desired type of output.
+Shot prompting refers to techniques for designing prompts that include a limited number of examples or demonstrations to guide the LLM towards generating the desired type of output.
 Common shot prompting techniques include zero-shot, one-shot, and few-shot prompting.

 Singularity